gnicezw/D-CC/README.md

 # DDC_2022
-Repository for Digital Day Camp 2022
+Repository for Design+Coding Club 2023

 ## Session Title
 Please provide the title of your session